material-motion/material-motion/specifications/runtime.md

 - When external activity begins.
 - When external activity ends.

-The Runtime can provide executors with two methods:
+The Runtime might provide executors with two function instances:

     var startActivity = function(name)
     var endActivity = function(name)

-The name provided to these functions should be scoped to the executor, not globally to the Runtime.
+When an Actor calls these methods, the provided name should be scoped to the Actor instance, not globally to the Runtime.

-For example, an executor might have a gesture handler that looks like this:
+For example, an Actor might have a gesture handler that looks like this:

     function handleGesture(gesture) {
       switch (gesture.state) {